amulchapla/AI-Conversational-Copilot/README.md

 <img src="common/images/ai-conversation-copilot-techarch.png" align="center" />

 The solution has two runtime components:
-* **ai-conversational-copilot-apibackend** is an Express-based backend API app.
-It orchestrates calls to multiple Azure AI services (Azure OpenAI, Azure Speech, Azure Language) and provides a single API endpoint for the frontend webapp to consume.
+* **API backend** is an Express-based backend API app.
+It orchestrates calls to multiple Azure AI services (Azure OpenAI, Azure Speech, Azure Language) and provides API endpoint for the frontend webapp to consume.

-* **ai-conversational-copilot-webfrontend** is a React-based web UI.
-This is a frontend webapp that has UI rendering components and also calls the backend API to get real-time insights from Azure AI services.
+* **Web frontend** is a React-based web UI.
+It captures voice, text, image data and interacts with the backend API to get real-time insights from Azure AI services.

 ## Prerequisites